 - ActEarly: Improving health and opportunities for children living in two areas of high levels of deprivation (Bradford and Tower Hamlets), Qualitative evaluation lead.

-- Bath Out 2: Bathing adaptation in the homes of older adults: A randomised controlled trial, economic evaluation and process evaluation (2020-2023), YTU senior management
+- Bath Out 2: An RCT of the effectiveness and cost-effectiveness of bathing adaptations in the homes of older adults on health, safety and quality of life, economic evaluation and process evaluation (2020-2023), YTU senior management

 - CONVALESCENCE: Characterisation, determinants, mechanisms and consequences of the long-term effects of COVID-19: providing the evidence base for health care services (2021-2024), Qualitative co-lead.

-- Impact-PH: The impact of Covid-19 on the delivery and receipt of prison healthcare in England and implications for health inequalities (2021-2022), Principal Investigator.
+- Impact-PH: The impact of Covid-19 on the delivery and receipt of prison healthcare in England: a mixed methods study (2021-2022), Principal Investigator.

 - PACT: Developing & testing an intervention to improve the quality and experience of transitions for older people, Qualitative Lead.